The Canadian Association for the Study of International Development

 CCIC-CASID Next-Generation: Collaboration for Development Program

-Participants in the CASID PhD School are also expected to attend the conference (a special rate is available), Influence Inspire Innovate: Realizing the Potential of New Policy Directions, hosted jointly by the Canadian Council for International Cooperation (CCIC), CASID and the Aga Khan Foundation of Canada (AKFC) in Ottawa on September 27 and 28, 2017.
-Please see registration and other details at https://www.globaldev150.ca/ccic-annual-conference/?mc_cid=96b1fbc282&mc_eid=69ba83cdd2
+Participants in the CASID PhD School are also expected to attend the conference (a special rate is available), Is Canada Back?
+Delivering on Good Intentions, hosted jointly by the Canadian Council for International Cooperation (CCIC), CASID and Carleton University in Ottawa on September 19 and 20, 2018.
+Participants will also be invited to participate in a networking activity on the evening of September 18, 2018.
+Please see registration here and other details here.

 Subsidies for attending CASID PhD School:

 CASID will subsidize the cost of the travel for participants coming from outside Ottawa on a sliding scale.
 We will provide up to a maximum of $600 per student for those travelling from outside Ontario and Quebec and a maximum of $400 for those travelling within Ontario but at a distance of more than 4 hours (Toronto, Guelph, Waterloo, London, Quebec City, Sherbrooke, for example) and $250 for those within a 2.5-hour commute (Kingston and Montreal).
 Students will be responsible for finding their own accommodations.
-A few rooms have been set aside by CASID at a hotel in Ottawa and may be available to students from outside Ottawa upon request.
 Students may need to seek financial support from their home institutions to cover additional costs for food, accommodations, etc. outside the subsidy provided by CASID.
-Further information can be obtained from CASID President, Bipasha Baruah, email@example.com.
+Further information can be obtained from CASID President, Bipasha Baruah, firstname.lastname@example.org.